soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 3. Open your **Fabrikam_Oil** resource group.

-4. On the top of the screen, press the **Add** button, when the marketplace screen displays search for and select **Event Hubs**, this will allow you to create a new Event Hub Namespace resource.
+4. On the top of the screen, select the **Add** button.
+When the marketplace screen displays, search for and select **Event Hubs**.
+This will allow you to create a new Event Hub Namespace resource.

    ![Searching for the Event Hubs in the Azure Marketplace.](media/search-event-hubs.png "Search Event Hubs")